gaoxuesong/world-cup-predictions/README.md

 ## Approach

 In current version, a super simplistic approach is used: for a given game, if the two teams met before, the score of the most recent game is predicted.
-If the teams never met, a 0-0 raw is predicted.
+If the teams never met, a 0-0 draw is predicted.

 ## Dataset